zeh/usfxr/README.md

 	synth.Play();

 With usfxr, all audio data is generated the first time an effect is played.
 That way, any potential heavy load in generating audio doesn't have to be repeated.

 Because of that, while it's possible to generate new SfxrSynth instances every time they need to be played, it's usually a better idea to keep them around and reuse them as needed.

+It's also important to notice that audio data generation does not occur all at once.
+This is a good thing: the audio data is generated as necessary, before playback of each 20ms chunk (more or less), so long audio effects won't take a lot of time to be generated.
+Audio is also generated on a separate thread, so impact on actual game execution should be minimal.
+Check [`OnAudioFilterRead`](http://docs.unity3d.com/Documentation/ScriptReference/MonoBehaviour.OnAudioFilterRead.html) for more details.

 #### Advanced usage: caching

-In case of long or numerous audio effects, it makes sense to cache them first, before they are allowed to be played.
+In case of long or numerous audio effects, it may make sense to cache them first, before they are allowed to be played.
 This is done by calling the cacheSound() method first, as in:

 	SfxrSynth synth = new SfxrSynth();
 	synth.parameters.SetSettingsString("0,,0.032,0.4138,0.4365,0.834,,,,,,0.3117,0.6925,,,,,,1,,,,,0.5");